snoop2head/Tokenized-Lip-Reading/README.md

 | :--------------------------: |
 | ![face3](./assets/face3.png) |

 Previous research focused on utilizing such coordinate information to reorient and normalize the position of the face.
-However, interpolating entire facial features’ coordinate information to use as another input will resolve previous models’ disposal of nonverbal communication cues.
+However, interpolating entire facial features’ coordinate information to use as another input will resolve previous problem of disposing nonverbal communication cues outside of RoI.

-In order to check whether such information contains cues for the model to classify speeches, representation of such face coordinates is given as input for the gMLP classification model with tiny attention.
+In order to check whether such information contain cues for the model to classify speeches, representation of such face coordinates is given as input for the gMLP classification model with tiny attention.
 18 layers of gMLP block of 384 dimension and single-head attention with 48 dimension yielded output of 58.484% of validation accuracy and 57.37% of test accuracy.
-CNN models underperformed patchified classification due to max pooling operations halving the frame-wise resolution(=height).
+CNN models underperformed patchified classification due to max pooling operations halving the frame-wise resolution.
 Therefore, patchifying face spectrograms as embedding does provide helpful information for visual speech recognition.

 ### Two Stage Training